-Finding sponsorships for your travel blog and thus travel the world for free isn’t a tough thing to do.
-You just need to work for it!
+Finding travel blogging sponsorships and travel the world for free isn’t a tough thing to do.
+You just need to know HOW!

 So first things first: unlike as a fashion or a tech-blogger, surviving as a travel blogger requires a combination of two things: one, making money from blogging, and two, finding sponsors and travelling the world for free.
-Because unlike with other forms of blogging (take tech-blogging, again, for instance) in travel blogging, every story requires a bit of money invested.
-For example, a blog post on the latest Android version may not require you to pay for anything to get the content but just an update in your phone, whereas a blog post on travelling requires you to travel to a destination (and thus, buying flight or train tickets) book a hotel, and pay for food and other activities you wanted to try — bringing the cost of investment per blog much higher to that of blogging on any other subject.
+Because unlike with other forms of blogging (take tech-blogging, for instance) in travel blogging, every story requires a bit of money investment.
+For example, a blog post on the latest Android version may not require you to pay for anything to get the content but just an update in your phone, whereas a blog post on travelling requires you to travel to a destination (and thus, buying flight or train tickets) book a hotel, pay for food, and thus produce a blogpost — bringing the cost of investment per blog much higher to that of blogging on any other subject.

-Now you either need to be one of the top bloggers in the world and earn more than what an average person around you does in a full-time job (which is definitely not happening during your initial years of blogging) in order to survive, or you need to find sponsors and travel for free, and at the same time, make money different ways and sustain — which you do by selling pictures, working as a freelance writer, placing ads on your blog, generating affiliate leads etc. (Read: How I Make Money Travel Blogging)
+Now you either need to be one of the top bloggers in the world to earn enough (which is definitely not happening during your initial years of blogging) in order to survive, or you need to find sponsors and travel for free, and at the same time, make money different ways and sustain the lifestyle — which you do by selling pictures, working as a freelance writer, placing ads on your blog, generating affiliate leads etc. [Read: Different Ways of Making Money Travel Blogging]

 Finding Sponsors For Your Blog And Travelling For Free

 Tourism boards and independent travel companies constantly look for influencers that are capable of influencing people for travelling to a particular destination.
-And travel bloggers are just a perfect (and moreover a very economical) way for them to reaching out to their targeted audience.
+And travel bloggers are just a perfect (and moreover a very economical) way for reaching out to their target audience.

-During my 2+ year of travel blogging stint so far, I’ve worked with over 50+ travel companies and nearly 20 tourism boards — with at least one invitation from a country or a state tourism board (outside of India) every month, since March 2017.
-This helped me travel more than 10 countries (since March) without having to pay for a penny — not even for the flight tickets.
+Since I’ve started blogging in 2016, I’ve worked with over 50+ travel companies and nearly 20 tourism boards — with at least one invitation from a country or a state tourism board (outside of India) every month, since early 2018.
+This helped me travel to more than 10 countries (since 2018) without having to pay for a penny — not even for the flight tickets.

-So sponsored trips help me travel for free and continue exploring places and writing about them, whereas different ways of monetizing from my blog (as well as working as a freelance writer) help maintain the cash flow.
-Though finding sponsors isn’t as easy as it may sound, it at least isn’t unread.
-So read ahead if you still want to work hard, and learn the art of finding sponsors for travel-blogging.
+So sponsored trips help me travel for free and continue exploring places and writing about them (whereas different ways of monetizing from my blog as well as working as a freelance writer help maintain the cash flow).
+Though finding sponsors isn’t as easy as it may sound, it at least isn’t impossible.
+So read ahead if you are ready to work hard, and learn the art of finding sponsors for travel-blogging.

 First Step: Building Your Portfolio By Finding Independent Sponsors

 Blogging takes time to gain followers.
-And lesser followers in the initial phase of blogging means no sponsors, at least no big sponsors.
-So rather look for small sponsors — a hotel located in the city you’re next visiting, or a tour company locally operating there.
+And lesser followers in the initial phase of blogging means no sponsors, at least no big sponsor.
+So rather look for small sponsors — a hotel located in the city you’re next visiting, or a tour company locally operating.

 During my first six to eight months of full-time travel blogging, I didn’t get an opportunity to work with a tourism board (tourism boards are the government boards representing a city, state or a country at large).
 Searching for emails from people working with tourism boards and writing them emails was moreover only wasting time.
 So I changed focus, as a few other travel bloggers suggested, and tried partnering with local businesses instead.